 Tracking holiday inflation might not be a good way of gauging overall trends surrounding price pressures.
 Individual items can rise and fall because of supply and demand.
 And ’tis the season for some prices — whether it’s a Christmas tree or gift wrap — to rise faster than others.

 Instead, paying attention to inflation rates can help consumers learn how to score the best deal.
 But inflation — or rather, the lack thereof — should never be the sole reason you buy something this holiday season.
 Just as important to your budget as price-checking is making sure the item you’re buying is one worth spending money on.

 “The difficulty is, these holiday events are really meaningful for people, and as important as it is to save money and to live within our means, it’s really important we have these connecting moments,” says Nate Astle, certified financial therapist and consultant for Beyond Finance.
 “You can have connecting moments without breaking the bank.”

-But don’t let inflation — or rather, the lack thereof — be the sole reason why you buy something this holiday season.
-Here’s how to craft your holiday budget and stick with it, whether you’re shopping for someone, throwing a party or planning a trip.
+Here’s how to craft a holiday budget and stick with it, whether you’re shopping for someone, throwing a party or planning a trip.

 1. Craft your holiday budget, and don’t go over it

 Before starting your holiday shopping, it’s a wise idea to know how much you can afford to spend.
 Take a look at your finances and figure out what your “hard stop” holiday number is — that is, the number you realistically can’t afford to go over.
 If you have a holiday fund already established, even better.
 Your spending shouldn’t be so high that you have to rely on credit card financing to purchase it, experts warn.